About Phillips Media Relations

-He has worked with hundreds of top-level executives, including corporate CEOs, presidents of nonprofit organizations and trade associations, and directors of government agencies.
+He has trained thousands of spokespersons and hundreds of top-level executives, including corporate CEOs, presidents of nonprofit organizations and trade associations, and directors of government agencies.

-Mr. Phillips is the author of The Media Training Bible: 101 Things You Absolutely, Positively Need to Know Before Your Next Interview, an Amazon #1 Public Relations best seller, and 101 Ways to Open a Speech: How to Hook Your Audience From the Start With an Engaging and Effective Beginning.
+Mr. Phillips is the author of The Media Training Bible, an Amazon #1 Public Relations best seller, and 101 Ways to Open a Speech, a Kindle #1 Public Speaking best seller.

-He is also a sought-after media expert, having been quoted in (or cited by) The New York Times, The Fox News Channel, USA Today, The Washington Post, WTOP-FM, The Associated Press, The Miami Herald, Politico, The Hill, The New York Observer, Chicago Tribune, The Huffington Post, and The Scientist, among many others.
+Mr. Phillips is a sought-after media expert, having been quoted by The New York Times, USA Today, The Washington Post, WTOP-FM, The Associated Press, The Miami Herald, Politico, The Hill, The New York Observer, Chicago Tribune, The Huffington Post, and The Scientist, among many others.

 He founded Phillips Media Relations in 2004 after working for several years as a broadcast journalist.
 After beginning his career as an on-air radio announcer, Mr. Phillips worked for ABC’s Nightline with Ted Koppel, where he contributed to broadcasts about everything from the declining national savings rate and school shootings to domestic politics and terrorism.